By chance, in

 Sadly, Roosevelt died of a heart attack one month later.

-He was awarded the Medal of Honor posthumously for his work.
+because he was doing what he believed in.
+Roosevelt was awarded the Medal of Honor posthumously for his work.

 His grave at the Normandy Memorial gives strong testimony to